nRFCloud/nrf-mesh-gateway/cli_cmd_def.md

 	- `true`

 ## Unprovisioned Device Beacon Commands
-The `beacon` command set is used for interfacing with unprovisioned device beacons that are recieved by the gateway.
+The `beacon` command set is used for interfacing with unprovisioned device beacons that are received by the gateway.

 - `beacon list`